nsdt-zhaw/ChargeFabrica/README.md

 ```console
 git clone https://github.com/nsdt-zhaw/ChargeFabrica.git
 ```
+## QuickStart
+It is recommended to start with the script

 # Computation Time
 The 1D compute time with ions enabled on a Intel(R) Core(TM) i9-12900 desktop PC is roughly 1-2 minutes.